El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)

-"El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)", ([el ˈβjaxe misteˈɾjoso ðe ˈnwestɾo xoˈmeɾ]) also known as "The Mysterious Voyage of Our Homer", is the ninth episode of the eighth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on January 5, 1997.
+"El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)", ([el ˈβjaxe misteˈɾjoso ðe ˈnwestɾo xoˈmeɾ]) also known simply as "The Mysterious Voyage of Our Homer", is the ninth episode of the eighth season of the American animated television series The Simpsons.
+It originally aired on Fox in the United States on January 5, 1997.
 In the episode, Homer eats several hot chili peppers and hallucinates, causing him to go on a mysterious voyage.
 Following this, he questions his relationship with Marge and goes on a journey to find his soulmate.

-"El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)" was written by Ken Keeler and directed by Jim Reardon.
+This episode was written by Ken Keeler and directed by Jim Reardon.
 The episode explores themes of marriage, community, and alcohol use.
 Homer's voyage features surreal animation to depict the elaborate hallucination.
 The episode guest stars Johnny Cash as the "Space Coyote".